Miranda (NSW)

 PROFILE FAQ

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 34 projects expected to affect the area.
-Notable projects include Salvation Army Miranda Redevelopment, Southgate Shopping Centre Expansion, Miranda Centre Place Plan and Public Domain Plan, and Gymea Trade Centre Redevelopment (Stages 2 & 3).
-The following list details those most relevant.
+AreaSearch has identified a total of 34 projects that are likely to impact the area, significantly influencing its performance due to changes in local infrastructure, major projects, and planning initiatives.
+Key projects include Salvation Army Miranda Redevelopment, Southgate Shopping Centre Expansion, Miranda Centre Place Plan and Public Domain Plan, and Gymea Trade Centre Redevelopment (Stages 2 & 3).
+The following list details those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.